-- Herky-Jerky Factor: Even though it's a gentle roller coaster, it's still not a good idea if you have neck or back trouble.
+- Herky-Jerky Factor: Even though it's a beginner's roller coaster, it can jerk you around and is not a good idea if you have neck or back trouble.
 If you're tall, you may get jerked around more than shorter people will.

 - Nausea Factor: Low to medium